Painting the town red

 At first, Tony was hesitant about using red, as it may seem too similar to Virgin Airlines, owned by Richard Branson, Tony’s former boss.
 However, the team felt that red most represented their vision for the airline.
 Finally, a red wordmark, in a new font, and a red tail – symbolising the birth of a bold, vibrant, and passionate brand revolutionising air travel in Asia was born.

-*Note: At DRB-HICOM, airasia’s original colours were blue and green, with a white eagle and our call sign was Asian Express.
-From 0001 MYT Malaysia Standard Time 16 November 2014, airasia’s call sign was changed to ‘Red Cap’.
+*Note: At DRB-HICOM, AirAsia’s original colours were blue and green, with a white eagle and our call sign was Asian Express.
+From 0001 MYT Malaysia Standard Time 16 November 2014, our call sign was changed to ‘Red Cap’.

 Share